-Chris Clarke is an Australian born social entrepreneur who now resides in Greenwich, Connecticut.
+Chris Clarke is an Australian born social entrepreneur who now resides in New York City.

 After leaving Monash University where he studied finance; his career took a creative turn and he began directing theatre.

 By the age of 23 he had produced, directed and written a feature film that was nominated by The Australian Film Institute for multiple awards.

 That year in New York he met Paul Michaels (Global CEO of Mars Inc.) but back then Group Marketing Director of Mars USA.
 Together they created the Blue M&M’s campaign, which went on to be awarded one of the best campaigns of the decade in the 90’s.